 There has always been a strong musical tradition at St Bride’s, and choral music is a vital and valued part of the life of our church.
 Our services involve the singing of a Mass setting every Sunday, together with motets that reflect the seasons of the church year.
 Hymns, psalms and various shorter liturgical items are also important parts of our services.
-The choir is a friendly, dedicated and talented group of voluntary singers, together with up to six choral scholars (we currently have three choral scholars).
+The choir is a friendly, dedicated and talented group of voluntary singers, together with up to six choral scholars.
 Singers come from a range of backgrounds and are drawn together by a love of singing sacred music in its liturgical context.

 What do we sing?

-There are currently three choral scholarships still available, worth up to £1000 per annum, for those under the age of 25 and/or in full-time education.
-St Bride’s offers a fantastic grounding in choral singing and general musicianship, and a choral scholarship is ideal preparation for a university choral scholarship or further musical study.
+These scholarships are worth up to £1000 per annum, for those under the age of 25 and/or in full-time education.
+St Bride’s offers a good grounding in choral singing and general musicianship, and a choral scholarship is ideal preparation for a university choral scholarship or further musical study.
 Opportunities are also available for those who wish to develop their organ playing or conducting skills within the context of the liturgy.
 Further details are available from the Organist and Choirmaster Mark Browne (email@example.com).

 Anyone interested in possible membership should contact the Organist and Choirmaster Mark Browne (firstname.lastname@example.org) or speak to a member of the choir after one of our services.
 We are always delighted to hear from people who are interested in joining our choir and contributing to our wonderful musical tradition and we hope to hear from you soon.

 Organist and Choirmaster – Mark Browne MA FRCO PGDE